How to Craft a Public Process for Community Building

 The first step is maximizing participation of people from different groups.
 (Reading Time: 6.5 minutes)

 Hi there!
-This is the first in a three-part series diving into the practical nuts and bolts of community engagement processes vis-à-vis community building and intergroup contact.
+This is the first in a four-part series diving into the practical nuts and bolts of community engagement processes vis-à-vis community building and intergroup contact.
 These will be a bit longer than my typical missives, but they’re packed full of awesome content.
 Enjoy! ~Eric

 How to Craft a Public Process for Community Building